z88dk/z88dk/libsrc/_DEVELOPMENT/arch/zx/nirvanap/readme.txt

   sideways.
 This routine will (probably) be less frequently used, so it's disabled by default to save memory.
 If you would like to use it, you must recompile NIRVANA+ source code declaring 'ENABLE_WIDE_DRAW' at the beginning of the file, then it will occupy addresses 56085 to 56322.

-Also if you declare both 'ENABLE_WIDE_DRAW' and 'ENABLE_WIDE_SPRITE' before compiling it, then "NIRVANA_spriteT" will automatically draw wide tile sprites (24x16 pixels) instead of regular tile sprites (24x16 pixels), although in this case you will only have 6 sprites instead of 8.
+  Moreover, if you declare both 'ENABLE_WIDE_DRAW' and 'ENABLE_WIDE_SPRITE' before compiling NIRVANA+, then it will occupy 12 more bytes (starting at address 56073), and "NIRVANA_spriteT" will automatically draw wide tile sprites (24x16 pixels) instead of regular tile sprites (24x16 pixels), although in this case you will only have 6 sprites instead of 8.

-  After enabling wide sprites, you could even reconfigure separately each individual sprite for drawing either a regular or wide tile.
-In this case, you must first compile this short routine below (12 bytes) to a free address with lower byte $15 (for instance $da15) as follows:
+  After enabling wide sprites, you could even reconfigure separately each individual sprite for drawing either a regular or wide tile:

-    org $da15
-    ld bc,(0)       ; delay 20T in 4 bytes
-    ld bc,$2e00     ; delay 10T
-loop:
-    djnz loop       ; delay 593T
-    jp 64262        ; execute NIRVANA_drawT with delay 10T

-  Afterwards, use "POKE 56475+((sprite)<<3),$da" to reconfigure any specific sprite to draw a regular tile, or "POKE 56475+((sprite)<<3),$db" to make it draw a wide tile again.
+  * Use "POKE 56474+sprite*8,9+(4 AND sprite<>0)" to reconfigure any specific sprite to draw a regular tile

+  * Use "POKE 56474+sprite*8,21+(4 AND sprite<>0)" to make this sprite draw a wide tile again

   ---------------------------------------------------